 Since then I’ve developed an Ayurvedic approach to the use of spices and balanced flavors to create incredibly satisfying food for the mind and body.

-And, finally, after years of dabbling in Ayurveda, I decided to enroll in a 500-hour course and immerse myself in it.
+And, finally, after years of dabbling in Ayurveda, I decided to enroll in a 560-hour course, “Mastering Ayurvedic Digestion & Nutrition,” and got certified as an Ayurvedic Digestive Heath Coach.

 Not surprisingly, the answers were in plain sight!
 The truth is: simple changes in diet and lifestyle DO create massive shifts in wellbeing.